snehapahuja/sweet-shop-management-system/README.md

 <img width="1896" height="844" alt="Screenshot 2025-12-14 140455" src="https://github.com/user-attachments/assets/fec5e6f1-3bdf-4f03-a85f-810507758b4c" />

--Discover a stunning collection of sweets with gorgeous real images -Search and filter by your favorite categories and price ranges -See live stock updates and ratings
+- Discover a stunning collection of sweets with gorgeous real images
+- Search and filter by your favorite categories and price ranges
+- See live stock updates and ratings

 For Shop Owners:

 <img width="1849" height="831" alt="Screenshot 2025-12-14 140550" src="https://github.com/user-attachments/assets/562a782d-e0de-45ee-b9f6-d38b8c7e9dbb" />

--Manage your entire inventory from one s dashboard -Add new sweets with all the details
+- Manage your entire inventory from one dashboard
+- Add new sweets with all the details
--Update prices and quantities
+- Update prices and quantities

 ## Features
 User Features

-Browse Sweets - View all available sweets with images and details Search & Filter - Find sweets by name, category, or price range Purchase - Buy sweets with one click, quantity updates automatically User Accounts - Register and login securely
+1.Browse Sweets - View all available sweets with images and details 2.Search & Filter - Find sweets by name, category, or price range 3.Purchase - Buy sweets with one click, quantity updates automatically 4.User Accounts - Register and login securely
-View Details - See price, description, stock availability, and ratings
+5.View Details - See price, description, stock availability, and ratings

 Admin Features

-Manage Inventory - Add new sweets to the shop
-Update Products - Edit sweet details, prices, and descriptions Delete Items - Remove sweets from the catalog
-Stock Management - Track inventory levels and restock items Admin Dashboard - Special interface for managing the shop
+1.Manage Inventory - Add new sweets to the shop 2.Update Products - Edit sweet details, prices, and descriptions 3.Delete Items - Remove sweets from the catalog 4.Stock Management - Track inventory levels and restock items 5.Admin Dashboard - Special interface for managing the shop

 Design Features

-Modern Look - Clean, colorful interface with smooth animations Mobile Friendly - Works perfectly on phones, tablets, and computers Real-time Updates - See changes instantly
+1.Modern Look - Clean, colorful interface with smooth animations 2.Mobile Friendly - Works perfectly on phones, tablets, and computers 3.Real-time Updates - See changes instantly
-Easy Navigation - Simple menus and clear buttons
+4.Easy Navigation - Simple menus and clear buttons

 ## Technologies Used